« All articles

 The analysis was all done manually, with custom code written by our software engineering team.
 That's because all we had was the raw export of the results from the standard survey tool so we had to do all the categorisation ourselves.

-We ended up using a mix of a spreadsheet (see an example here of how to build a simple Kano template in Excel or Google Sheets) and custom code to do more advanced analysis with demographics.
+We ended up using a mix of a spreadsheet (see an example here of how to build a simple Kano template in Excel or Google Sheets) and custom code to do more advanced analysis with the demographics.

 This took ages (creating the sheet, copy / pasting the raw results into the sheet, writing code to analyse the demographics etc) and would've been much easier and quicker if we had a proper tool to do it.